Livestock & Climate Change

 Carbon Dioxide – Multiplied

-Animals are very inefficient converters.
+Animals are very inefficient converters of calories.
 They eat much more food (calories and protein) than they produce.
-See the section below for details about feed inefficiency ratios.
+(See the section below for details about the inefficiency of feed conversion ratios.)

-Thus, all the land, water, energy, and processing used for plant-derived food is multiplied.
-Then the carbon footprint is further increased by the meat-specific processes, such as:
+Thus, all the land, water, energy, and processing used to produce plant foods is multiplied when we feed the plants to animals.
+The carbon footprint is further increased by meat-specific processes such as:

 - transportation of grain to farm animals